Ichhi: Connections

 Dharamshala town is reached by Dharamshala Gaggal Airport codes|DHM|VIGG, about 12 km to the town's south and about 10 km north of Kangra, Himachal Pradesh town.
 To reach Dharamshala by train, one has to reach Kangra, Himachal Pradesh town by Kangra Valley Railway line from Pathankot 94 km away and then take a bus or a taxi.

 Pathankot is a broad gauge railway head.
 There is another railway line from Pathankot to Jogindernagar, a part of the Mandi District of Himachal Pradesh, which is a narrow-gauge line.
-The nearest station to Dharamshala on this line is Chamunda Marg, half an hour away, where a Shaktipitha is; the town is well connected by road to other parts of the country.
+The nearest station to Dharamshala on this line is Chamunda Marg, half an hour away, where a Shakta pitha is; the town is well connected by road to other parts of the country.

 Buses of all classes (deluxe, air-conditioned, and regular) ply daily between Dharamshala and major cities such as Chandigarh, Delhi, and Shimla.
 Several buses each night connect McLeodGanj with Majnu Ka Tila, the Tibetan settlement in Delhi.